-For a company which strives to put exceptional customer service at the forefront of everything we do, nothing could make us happier.
+This acclaimed award is based on independent reviews of holidays by the people who have travelled on them.
+This means that, effectively, this prize was awarded to us by our clients.
+For a company which puts exceptional customer service at the forefront of everything we do, nothing could make us happier.

 After spending seven years in the fun-filled but corporate world of hospitality, myself and Sheila Tulloch (partner and co-founder) decided to take a career break to do a spot of travelling.
 The plan for a ‘year out’ turned into 2 years and we returned to the UK in 2002.